 The look on Sarah and Rachel’s faces was priceless when I walked in the door.
 Their mouths dropped open and their eyes got big.
 “This is Trina,” I told them.
 When she recovered her voice, Sarah said, “Can we keep her?”
 I told them that Trina was their Christmas present.
 Sarah said, “This is the best Christmas ever!”
 The hugs they gave me had me agreeing with her.

-If you would like to help us have an impact in Brazil, here is the link.
+If you would like to help us continue to have an impact in the US, Africa, India, and South America, here is the link.
 Obrigado (Thank you) and Feliz Natal!
 (Merry Christmas!)